TextBox

 Data BindingYou can enable the browser's built-in spell checking by setting the SpellCheck property to true.

-This is one of the most useful feature that Wisej adds to most controls.
+This is one of the most useful feature that Wisej.NET adds to most controls.
 The Tools property allows the application to add internal buttons aligned left or right and handle user clicks through the ToolClicked event.

 Some events exposed by the TextBox control are fired only when there is a handler attached to the event.
 This features prevents the browser from sending frequent events unless the application has explicitly subscribed to the event.